Hammer Time! Financing An Overgrown Kid

 You could easily buy a nice but unfashionable car for around $1000 to $1500 and then finance it for three times that amount, while breaking even some time around the fourth to sixth month of the agreement.
 Once the state decided that they wanted all their tax money up front this breakeven point got pushed back to the nine month mark.
 These days it typically takes about a year.

 In the beginning I pretty much priced out the market.
 While my competitors did around $1000 down and $60 to $70 a week, I had what I called the $500 50/50.
 A $500 down payment and then a $50 a week for 50 weeks.

 I figured that right around $7 a day was the going price to make even unpopular cars move.
 Thanks to a confluence of older folks who lost their houses and cars, but still had part-time jobs or at least one family member working, and a swarm of new and used car dealers going out of business, I soon became the local Forrest Gump with the exact right shrimping boat at the right time.

 It was often times surreal.
 I had customers fix cars for other customers, and I paid them for going on site to do it.
 There were cars that I needed to repo, but very few of them, and a few of my customers who had second jobs with recovery companies would take in my business if I couldn’t do it myself.
 But that wasn’t often.

 I did my homework when it came time to verify my customer’s ability to afford the vehicles, and most of the people financing figured that they weren’t going to find a deal cheaper than mine.
+If you’re looking to buy a car on finance, you can learn more about guarantors from Lending Expert.
 My favorite line back then was, “I want to see you become a long-term owner instead of a perpetual debtor.
 So if there’s a little problem with the car or your life, let me know before it becomes a big problem.
 I can only help if I know I can help.”